 A security protocol that requires a user to submit multiple forms of identifying credentials before accessing a device, network or database.

 What is social engineering?

-The malicious use of psychological manipulation to obtain the trust of an unwitting end user.
+It is the malicious use of psychological manipulation to obtain the trust of an unwitting end-user.

 What is a phishing attack?